cn205000/IT-Portfolio/OSTicket/Post-Installation/readme.md

 ## 2️⃣: Departments

-*Departments organize and route tickets to the appropriate group or team, such as a “Support” or “SysAdmin” department.*
+> 📌 *Why?* Departments organize and route tickets to the appropriate group or team, such as a “Support” or “SysAdmin” department.

 1. Go to **Admin Panel → Agents → Departments**.
 2. Click **Add New Department** and fill in the following: